Skip to main content

 You will be required to upload a void check, bank statement, or bank letter to verify your account.
 Thank you for helping to keep your account safe.”

-Step 3: Upload any supporting document(s) and click Save.
+1. Upload any supporting documents and click Save.

 The bank account change request process requires a valid document upload to add a new account or change account and routing numbers for existing accounts.

-Step 4: Once the change is made the Merchant or Referrer is provided the below message.
+1. After the change is made, the Merchant or Referrer is provided the below message.
 Click Done to finish submitting the Change Request.

 “Your changes have been made.